-Start today: Track your time in February and just see where you spend your time between the quadrants.
-Then, in March, start being intentional about how to maximize your time on the most important activities.
+Start today: Track your time and see where you spend your time by quadrant.
+Then, next month start being intentional about how to maximize your time on the most important activities.

 Give Appreciation Liberally: Because we work in the social sector, we often fall into the trap of thinking that our team members do the work because they are passionate and that this passion is enough to satisfy them.
 However, all people need feedback on their work.
 In formal and informal performance reviews, we often focus on critique, but individuals learn just as much from positive feedback.
 And, for individuals in the social sector, especially those working with abuse or illness, that positive feedback often helps them combat all the negative things happening around them.

 Start today: Start a Spot Award where any staff member can “spot” another doing something great and make a list on a bulletin board in a common area.
 Or, make it a fun daily challenge to spot three people around you going above and beyond and tell them you appreciate it.
 It makes a world of difference in their lives, and ultimately, those they serve.
 And, you will notice over time that it makes a difference in your outlook.

 I work each and every day to give to others without giving it all away.
 Over time, I have found my triggers and now know how to circumvent or counteract them.
 And, if I fall short, I give myself a moment of grace and know that I can just start over the next day.
 I would love to hear if you have additional tips on how you take care of yourself and encourage self-care in your own organization.